Singularity-tutorial/Singularity-tutorial.github.io/README.md

 <b>philosophy</b>

-Singularity assumes (more or less) that each application will have it's own container.
+Singularity assumes (more or less) that each application will have its own container.
 It does not seek to fully isolate containers from one another or the host system.
 Singularity assumes that you will have a build system where you are the root user, but that you will also have a production system where you may or may not